resainio/llm-movie-summariser/README.md

 2. A short **Summary** for the review.
 3. A **Grade** between 0 and 5 based on the review content.

+# Input Format
+The API expects a JSON object with the following fields:

+review: The text of the movie review to be summarised as string.
+reviewer: The name or identifier of the reviewer as string.

 ## Requirements
 Make sure you have **Docker** installed to build and run the API.